shoppertrail/shoppertrail-uat-guide/README.md

 <details>
 <summary><strong>Expand / Collapse</strong></summary>

+**Estimated duration:** ~5.75 minutes

 1. **Scenario ID 4:** Navigate to **Login / Register**, choose **Google Sign-in** or **X-Twitter Sign-in**.
    - If you are already logged in with Google or X/Twitter in your browser, you may not need to verify your social account.
    - Reminder:
      - Your single sign-on email is *not* retained, it is in a `staging` environment where data gets deleted frequently.
      - You are also <mark>free to delete your account manually at anytime</mark> via "Account" > "Delete Account."
-     - If you don't have a Google or X/Twitter account or if you prefer not to do this Scenario ID 4, feel free to skip.
+     - If you don't have a Google or X/Twitter account or if you prefer not to do this **Scenario ID 4**, feel free to skip.
 2. Since single sign-on is used, ShopperTrail asks 2 additional questions to register a user profile.
    - How frequently you shop in physical stores
    - Your zip code
-3. Click "Account" > "Edit Profile" change your `username` or `How often do you shop in stores?` or `Zip`.
+3. Once logged in, click "Account" > "Edit Profile" change your `username` or `How often do you shop in stores?` or `Zip`.
-4. Click "Account" > "Edit Profile" change your email *if* you have another email address you can access to verify.
+4. Once logged in, click "Account" > "Edit Profile" change your email *if you have another email address you can access to verify.*
 5. **Verify:**
     - After click of Google or X/Twitter sign-on, verify OAuth popup from that service provider works and allows you to complete authentication, if you're not already logged in (step 1).
     - After answering (step 2) questions, verify that you are signed in to ShopperTrail by clicking on the *ShopperTrail app dashboard* link.
 You can also click the t-shirt logo.